Louisiana High School Coaches Association

 Dan Erwin

-Cross Country Rep:
+Cross Country and LTFCA Rep:

 Drew Haro

-Track & Field Director:
+Track & Field Rep:

 Trent Ellis